Higher-order Neural Additive Models: An Interpretable Machine Learning Model with Feature Interactions: Experiments

-Although we mainly focus on the interpretability of HONAM in this study, we intend to show that feature interaction modeling is also effective for predictive performance.
-To this end, we compare HONAM with other machine-learning models using various regression and classification datasets.
-Table~\ref{tbl:regression} and Table~\ref{tbl:classification} show the performance of the different comparative models on the regression and classification tasks, respectively. \textit{HONAM$^{*}$} indicates HONAM with CrossNet, and \textit{HONAM} indicates HONAM with the proposed interaction method in the tables.
-HONAM significantly outperforms EBM, NAM and NodeGAM in both regression and classification tasks.
-It shows that feature interaction modeling is effective for improving predictive performances.
-HONAM also outperforms NodeGA$^{\text{2}}$M. It demonstrates that the fully neural network method (HONAM) is more effective than the tree-based method (NodeGAM).
-In addition, our HONAM outperforms or has comparable performances to full-complexity methods, MLP and XGBoost.
-Some GAM-based methods show better performance than MLP in several datasets.
-This may be because the distributions of each feature were different.
-Dealing with features with different distributions using shared trainable parameters may disturb training \cite{Yan2022}.
-Because NAM-family methods deal with features using different trainable parameters, this problem is alleviated.
-We also conduct an interaction ablation study in Appendix.
+Although the primary focus of this study is the interpretability of HONAM, we also demonstrate the effectiveness of feature interaction modeling in enhancing predictive performance.
+To this end, we compared HONAM with several machine learning models across various regression and classification datasets.
+Table~\ref{tab:regression} and Table~\ref{tab:classification} show the performances of the experimental models for the regression and classification tasks.
+In these tables, \textit{HONAM$^{*}$} denotes HONAM combined with CrossNet, while \textit{HONAM} refers to HONAM combined with the proposed interaction module.
+The experimental results indicate that HONAM outperforms EBM, NAM, and NodeGAM across both regression and classification tasks, underscoring the effectiveness of feature interaction learning.
+Furthermore, HONAM achieves superior results compared to NodeGA$^{\text{2}}$M, highlighting the advantages of its fully neural network-based approach over the tree-based method used in NodeGAM.
+HONAM also demonstrates comparable or even superior performance compared to black-box models, such as MLP and XGBoost.
+Interestingly, certain GAM-based models occasionally outperform MLP on specific datasets, a phenomenon can be attributed to differences in feature distributions.
+Handling input features with distinct distributions using shared trainable parameters may disturb training \cite{Yan2022}.
+In contrast, GAM-family models alleviate this issue by employing separate trainable parameters for each feature.

+We conducted an ablation study on feature interactions using 2nd-, 3rd-, and 4th-order CrossNets and HONAMs to evaluate the impact of increasing the interaction order on predictive performance.
+Table~\ref{tab:regression_ablation} and Table~\ref{tab:classification_ablation} present the results for regression and classification tasks, respectively.
+For the House Prices, Bikeshare, and Year datasets, predictive performance improved with higher-order feature interactions.
+However, significant improvements were not observed for the remaining datasets, possibly due to the absence of meaningful higher-order interactions in those datasets or limitations in model capacity.
+High-order CrossNet and HONAM require larger model sizes than their low-order counterparts due to the larger number of unique interactions in high-order features.
+Nevertheless, even without performance gains, high-order interactions remain beneficial for interpretability, offering deeper insights into complex feature relationships.